Nationwide CIO: Here's how we centralised IT

 That’s no mean feat in an IT organization the size of Nationwide's, with approximately 5,000 permanent employees and 3,600 contractors.
 Many of the advances have come through adoption of lean and agile processes along with what Keller terms “unsexy” modernization of legacy systems.

-But Keller also bucked a widespread trend: Instead of decentralizing IT and allowing it to become absorbed in lines of business, he has centralized many major functions.
+But Keller also bucked a widespread trend: Instead of decentralising IT and allowing it to become absorbed in lines of business, he has centralised many major functions.
 InfoWorld’s hourlong interview with Keller, edited for length and clarity, began with that very question.

-What I have seen and experienced both at Nationwide and other places I’ve been is that a lot of people like to keep IT decentralized to keep it very close to the business.
+What I have seen and experienced both at Nationwide and other places I’ve been is that a lot of people like to keep IT decentralised to keep it very close to the business.
 You tend to get high degrees of inconsistent performance and you don’t leverage economies of scale.
-Other organizations will centralize and they will get the benefit of standardization and economies of scale but lose touch with the business.
+Other organisations will centralise and they will get the benefit of standardisation and economies of scale but lose touch with the business.

-We’ve created a construct that we call our Organizational Reference Model.
-Basically, we try to architect the organizational model so that the right things are very close to the business and the things that would really benefit from centralization are centralized.
+We’ve created a construct that we call our Organisational Reference Model.
+Basically, we try to architect the organisational model so that the right things are very close to the business and the things that would really benefit from centralisation are centralised.

 InfoWorld: Break that down for me.
 How does that work?

 Keller: The business-facing component of our organisation model we call a business solution area.
 But accountability for planning, building, and running of all of the applications and data assets that support business are managed by an IT group that is very tightly aligned with the business area.